🛸 FREE SHIPPING OVER $99 🛸 90-DAY GUARANTEE

 Unlike THC and CBD, CBN doesn’t seem to have a direct influence on the endocannabinoid system.
 It’s a weak partial agonist of the CB1 and CB2 cannabinoid receptors.

-Currently, researchers have yet to understand the metabolic effects of cannabinol in contrast to THC and CBD, both of which have far more research behind them.
+Currently, researchers have yet to understand the drug metabolism process and effects of cannabinol in contrast to THC and CBD, both of which have far more research behind them.

 How is CBN Produced?